Minimising Event Size, Maximising Physics: Inclusive Particle Isolation for LHCb's Run 3: Validation in data

 \subsection{Ranking behaviour in real data}

-The \IMI algorithm assigns a score to each extra particle near a selected signal candidate, reflecting the likelihood that it originates from the same decay chain as the base particle.
-To verify that this ranking is physically meaningful, we compare features of the highest-, second-highest-, and lowest-ranked extra particles using partial Run~3 data used to reconstruct $B^{0}\!\to D^{*-}\ell^{+}\nu_{\ell}$ candidates.
-Figure~\ref{fig:ranking} shows the distributions of two key input features: cone angle ($\Delta R$) and IP \chisq\ with respect to the SV, $\log\!\bigl(\chi^{2}_{\mathrm{IP\,wrt\,SV}}\bigr)$.
-As expected, the highest-ranked particles cluster in the region of small $\Delta R$ and low $\chi^{2}_{\mathrm{IP}}$, indicating that they are likely to originate from the same decay chain as the base particle.
+The \IMI algorithm assigns a score to each extra particle near a selected signal candidate, reflecting how likely it is to originate from the same decay chain as the base particle.
+To validate that this ranking is physically meaningful, we compare the highest-, second-highest-, and lowest-ranked extra particles in partial Run~3 data ($0.01\,\mathrm{pb}^{-1}$) used to reconstruct $B^{0}\!\to D^{*-}\ell^{+}\nu_{\ell}$ candidates and in simulation of the same decay.
+Figure~\ref{fig:ranking} shows the distributions of two representative input features: the cone angle $\Delta R$ and the IP \chisq\ with respect to the SV, $\log\!\bigl(\chi^{2}_{\mathrm{IP\,wrt\,SV}}\bigr)$.

+In both data and simulation, the ordering follows the expected pattern: the most signal-like particles (highest \IMI score) concentrate at smaller $\Delta R$ and low $\chi^{2}_{\mathrm{IP\,wrt\,SV}}$, while the least signal-like particles are shifted to larger $\Delta R$ and larger $\chi^{2}_{\mathrm{IP\,wrt\,SV}}$; the second-most signal-like particles lie in between.
+The separation between ranks is well reproduced, with good overall data--simulation agreement.
+Differences are visible, with data generally showing broader shapes, leading to slightly more overlap between ranks.
+These residual differences are driven by components present in data that are not explicitly included in the signal-only simulation, such as combinatorial and mis-identified background and feed-down from higher orbitally excited charm states ($D^{**}$), together with residual mismodelling of underlying-event activity from soft QCD.
+Overall, the observed behaviour supports that \IMI performs the intended physical ranking.
+The remaining input features show similar agreement and are presented in Appendix~\ref{app:input_feature_validation}.